opoupeney/dfd/source/devguide/dfx-anatomy-of-an-app.rst

 A DreamFace application consists of an :ref:`application-configuration-label` and a set of :ref:`application-components-label`.

+The Application Configuration contains a number of parameters that define application behavior during development and at runtime.

+The main application components are Pages, Views and API Service Objects.

+* Pages are a composition of Views layed out on a Page Template.
+* Views consume API Services to display, create and modify data.
+* API Services are grouped together logically in API Service Objects and use API Sources to define how to access different APIs.

 .. figure:: ../images/diagrams/DFX-App-Anatomy-V3.png
    :width: 700px

-   *Figure - DreamFace Applications use Templates to define the look and feel of a Page.
+   *Figure - DreamFace Applications consist of Pages layed out on Page Templates which define the look and feel of the page.
    Pages are a composition of Views.
-Views consume API Service Objects, a logical group of API Services, to expose data.
-API Services use API Sources to define their access to APIs.*
+Views consume API Services to access and manipulate data.
+API Services are grouped together in a logical group called API Service Objects and use API Sources to define how to access APIs.*

 |